danielrosehill/Israel-Morning-News-Briefs-N8N-Perplexity-Sonar/README.md

 I chose to use Perplexity for this implementation because pairing an LLM with real-time information retrieval makes a lot of sense for news monitoring.
 This approach simplifies the rollout by leveraging Perplexity's built-in search capabilities rather than building a complex multi-tool system.

 For those looking to extend this system, you could:
-- Use SERP API, Tavily (T-A-V-I-L-Y), or other real-time APIs to augment Perplexity's capabilities
+- Use SERP API, Tavily or other real-time APIs to augment Perplexity's capabilities
 - Replace Perplexity with a custom LLM solution if you prefer more control
 - Pair it with specialized data sources for your specific monitoring needs